DominicMaas/TimelineExtension/README.md

-# Windows Timeline Support - Web Extension
+# Timeline Support - Web Extension

 A web extension that integrates Windows Timeline support into popular browsers.